 Enumeration constants: These are constants defined using enum, which can have a set of named integer constants.

-Example of using constants in C
+An example of using constants in C is as follows:

+#include <stdio.h>

+#define PI 3.14159 // Defining a constant using #define const int MAX_AGE = 100; // Declaring a constant variable int main() {

+int age = 25; // A variable that can change float circumference;

+// Using the constant PI in a calculation

+circumference = 2 * PI * 5; // Calculate the circumference of a circle with radius 5 printf("Circumference of the circle: %.2f\n", circumference);

+// Trying to change the constant (this will cause a compile-time error)

+// MAX_AGE = 120; // Uncommenting this line will result in an error

+printf("Age: %d, Max Age: %d\n", age, MAX_AGE);

+return 0;

+}

 #define PI 3.14159 uses the #define preprocessor directive to create a constant named PI.
 This constant can be used throughout the code wherever PI is referenced. const int MAX_AGE = 100; declares a constant variable MAX_AGE, which can only be assigned a value once.
 This value cannot be changed later in the program.
 In the main() function, the circumference of a circle is calculated using the constant PI.
 The formula circumference = 2 * PI * radius demonstrates how constants can be integrated into calculations.
 The program prints the values of age and MAX_AGE, showcasing the use of both variables and constants in output.
 Attempting to change the value of MAX_AGE after it has been initialized would result in a compile-time error, emphasizing the immutability of constants.

-advantages of using constants:
+The advantages of using constants are as follows:

 Constants can make the code easier to read and understand since they are often given meaningful names.